Maria Teresa Cabré: Biography

 Maria Teresa Cabré i Castellví was born in L'Argentera, Baix Camp, Catalonia, Spain, 1947.

 She has a degree and doctorate in Romance philology (1976).
 She was a professor at the University of the Balearic Islands from 1970 to 1971, and at the University of Barcelona from 1971 to 1993.
-Since 1994, has been teaching Linguistics and Terminology at UPF.
+Since 1994, she has been teaching Linguistics and Terminology at UPF.
 She was director of TERMCAT from 1982 to 1988.

-She has directed the University Institute of Applied Linguistics at Pompeu Fabra University and is the current director of the Center of Reference in Linguistic Engineering (CREL) of the Catalan Research Plan.
+She directed the University Institute of Applied Linguistics at Pompeu Fabra University and is the current director of the Center of Reference in Linguistic Engineering (CREL) of the Catalan Research Plan.
 She is a founding member of the Iberoamerican Terminology Network (Riterm), of the Iberoamerican Terminology Network (Riterm) (also chair of its steering committee), of the Pan-Latin Terminology Network (Realiter), and of the lexicon group of the European Linguistic Research Association.
 Since 2019, she has been an International Member of the China Language Policy and Standardization Center.
 She is also a member of the advisory board of AET, Termnet, Terminology, Sendebar, and MOTS.
 As head of the Institute of Catalan Studies, she has proposed the creation of a normative pan-Catalan dictionary.